tiwazs/face-recognizer/README.md

 #### Run face_recognition_v2.py to run the face recognizer on live camera. when someone is not on the
 #### database is flagged as Uknown.

+#### TODO: How to make it to fail on photos and such and only work on real people ?